CleverCloud/doc.clever-cloud.com/partials/set-env-vars.md

 1. Make sure you have clever-tools installed locally.
 Report to the [getting started]({{< ref "/reference/clever-tools/getting_started.md" >}})
 2. In your code folder, do `clever env set <variable-name> <variable-value>`

-Refer to [environement variables reference]({{< ref "/reference/reference-environment-variables.md" >}}) for more details on available environment variables on Clever Cloud.
+Refer to [environment variables reference]({{< ref "/reference/reference-environment-variables.md" >}}) for more details on available environment variables on Clever Cloud.
 You can of course create custom ones with the interface we just demonstrated, they will be available for your application.